 When using the dark chocolate, the final appearance of the cake can appear black, so some have referred to it as a blackout cake.

 The beauty in this specific recipe is the pairing of the dark chocolate cake with the buttermilk pecan frosting.
-The frosting is so beautifully sweet that is compliments the cake.
+The frosting is so beautifully sweet that is complements the cake.

 Buttermilk Pecan Frosting